Nomads and City Dwellers Institutions and Worldview

 The Law of Hospitality and Asylum

 Hospitality was a necessity which became a virtue.
 The guest is sacred and the honor of providing for him is a matter of dispute.
 A stranger can enjoy such hospitality for three days, but even after he leaves he has right to protection for a given time.
 This time varies from tribe to tribe.
-For some it is ‘until the salt he has eaten has left his stomach’.
+For some tribes, it is ‘until the salt he has eaten has left his stomach’.
 In large tribes it might be for three more days and within a radius of 100 miles.

 Mythology Among the Hebrews and its Historical Development